 Westtown School staffs a Learning Resource Center (LRC) that supports Upper School students on their academic journey.
-The mission of the Learning Resource Center is:
+The mission of the Learning Resource Center is to:

-- to provide necessary services and accommodations for students with documented learning differences
+- provide necessary services and accommodations for students with documented learning differences

-- to provide support to teachers and advisors working with students experiencing learning difficulties.
+- provide guidance to teachers and advisors working with students receiving LRC support

 The LRC works with students returning to school from medical leave to create plans to facilitate their return to the classroom.
 These plans are based on recommendations provided by their treatment providers including medical and mental health care professionals.
 These plans provide teachers with guidance on student expectations and limitations as they continue their recovery towards full participation.